-The Perrone-Sizer Institute for Creative Leadership develops creative, innovative, and adaptive leaders who integrate education, artistic, and community-based resources to transform the lives of youth and families from diverse backgrounds.
-Named after Vito Perrone and Ted Sizer, the Institute is a leadership certificate program, that can also lead to principal licensure and/or graduate credits at the University of Massachusetts Boston.
+The Perrone-Sizer Institute for Creative Leadership (PSi) develops a network of adaptive leaders who champion racial justice and equity, and integrate artistic and design thinking, and educational and community-based resources to transform the lives of youth and families.
+Named after Vito Perrone and Ted Sizer, PSi is a leadership certificate program that can also lead to graduate credit from the University of Massachusetts Boston and/or completion of the Massachusetts Performance Assessment for Leaders (PAL), a requirement for principal licensure.
 The program immerses leaders in school settings and community-based organizations and employs a design thinking approach to leadership development.

-- Experienced and creative educators with a strong community ethos
+Experienced and creative educators and leaders with a strong community ethos

-- Individuals who self-identify as artists, community-organizers, or educators with passion for educational leadership
+Individuals who self-identify as artists, community-based leaders, or educators with a passion for educational leadership

-- The Artist - utilizing creativity, design, risk taking, and experimentation to solve problems.
-Through the arts, one persists, refines, and considers many different approaches.
+- The Artist - accessing inspiration and utilizing creativity, design, risk taking, and experimentation to solve complex problems; artists persist and consider, refine, and illuminate many different approaches.

-- The Educator - informed and driven by experience in and research on powerful, engaging, and sustained learning; drawing upon a deep knowledge of child and adolescent development; and applying a profound understanding of the learning process to prepare students for academic and personal success.
+- The Educator - committed to racial justice and equity, and informed and driven by research and data; drawing upon a deep knowledge of child and adolescent development; and applying a profound understanding of theories of learning to prepare students for academic and personal success.

-- The Community-Based Leader - employing a culturally competent understanding of the needs of youth and families in a given community to engage effectively in a dynamic collaborative process of community growth and development.
-What is (or is not) happening at home can have a profound effect on a student’s health and learning.
+- The Community-Based Leader - employing a culturally competent understanding of the assets and needs of youth and families in a given community to engage effectively in a dynamic collaborative process of community growth, development, and networking.

 We ensure participants develop and grow as leaders across 7 Leadership Competencies:

 - Creative Leader - engaging, persisting, using design and studio thinking in their work.